 Design Thinking Egg Drop Challenge

 This design thinking exercise involved group problem-solving by a process of sketching and rapid prototyping.
 Each group had a kit of materials that they could choose to use or disregard.
 There was only one egg for each group; so, although the students could speculate how their device would protect the egg based off their test flights, the final launch from the 5th floor was the true test.
-Afterwards, we examined design elements that caused devices to fail or succeed.
+Afterwards, they examined design elements that caused devices to fail or succeed.
 View the exercise description from Jump Start.

 Design Thinking Spaghetti Marshmallow Challenge